Durvalumab with or without Tremelimumab or Olaparib after Thoracic Radiation Therapy in Treating Patients with Extensive Stage-Small Cell Lung Cancer

 - Patients receiving any systemic chemotherapy or radiotherapy (except for palliative reasons) 3 weeks prior to study treatment

-I. To confirm the recommended phase II dose of durvalumab combinations (arms B and C) among patients treated with thoracic radiation therapy (XRT) (30 Gy in 10 fractions) following standard chemotherapy (4-6 cycles of platinum-based chemotherapy).
+I. To confirm the recommended phase II dose of durvalumab combinations (arms B, C, and D) among patients treated with thoracic radiation therapy (XRT) (30 Gy in 10 fractions) following standard therapy (4-6 cycles of platinum-based chemotherapy or 4 cycles of platinum-based chemotherapy + immunotherapy).
 (Part I: Safety Lead-in Phase I)

 II.
-To evaluate the safety of durvalumab monotherapy and/or combinations with thoracic XRT after standard chemotherapy.
+To evaluate the safety of durvalumab combinations with thoracic XRT after standard chemotherapy.
 (Part 2: Phase IB)

 III.
-To determine the preliminary activity of durvalumab monotherapy and/or combinations with thoracic XRT after standard treatment chemotherapy using 6 months progression-free survival (PFS) rate as surrogate endpoint.
+To determine the preliminary activity of durvalumab combinations with thoracic XRT after standard treatment using 6 months progression-free survival (PFS) rate as surrogate endpoint.
 (Part 2: Phase IB)

-I. To estimate the median PFS among patients treated with durvalumab monotherapy and/or combinations with thoracic XRT after standard chemotherapy.
+I. To estimate the median PFS among patients treated with durvalumab combinations with thoracic XRT after standard treatment.

 II.
-To estimate the median overall survival (OS) and 1-year OS rate among patients treated with durvalumab monotherapy and/or combinations with thoracic XRT after standard chemotherapy.
+To estimate the median overall survival (OS) and 1-year OS rate among patients treated with durvalumab combinations with thoracic XRT after standard treatment.

 I. To perform rigorous evaluation of (potential) predictive and/or prognostic biomarkers in peripheral blood.